stefan-jansen/machine-learning-for-trading/installation/README.md

 # Installation instructions

 This book uses (mostly) Python 3.7 and various ML- and trading-related libraries available in three different [conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) based on the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution.
 I developed the content on Ubuntu 20.04 while also testing on Mac OS 10.15 (Catalina).

+> Update: release 2.0 reduces the number of environments to 2 ndbumps the Python version to 3.8 for the main `ml4t` and to 3.6 for the `backtest` environment.

 Depending on your OS, you may have several options to create these environments.
 These are, in increasing order of complexity:
  1. **Recommended**: use [Docker](https://www.docker.com/) Desktop to pull an image from [Docker Hub](https://www.docker.com/products/docker-hub) and create a local container with the requisite software to run the notebooks.